aalbatross/streams4cpp/README.md

 streams4cpp is a header only C++ library which implements jvm like streams in C++.
 It aims to provide C++ programmers with map/reduce style stream based one-liner operations on bounded and unbounded container of elements.

+## Features

+- **Iterators**: Interfaces and classes defining bound or unbound traversal of data containers or any data source.
+- **Stream**: Perform map/reduce operation on the bounded data containers or Iterators.
+- **Streamable Collection**: Streamable STL containers supporting functional style transforms.

 ## How to use

 An example of using Streams is provided below: